infernalzeus/BM-IR-Search-Engine/README.md

 There are two ways to setup the project:

 1. Using local environment
-    1. Create and activate a virtual environment (eg: `conda create -n ir python=3.9 | conda activate ir`)
+    1. Create and activate a virtual environment (eg: `conda create -n ir python=3.9 -y && conda activate ir`)
     1. Run `sh setup.sh`
     1. `python app.py`